Mitsubishi: Contemporary Mitsubishi Group

-Mitsubishi companies
+Companies

 Business form

 The Mitsubishi Group is made up of about 40 individual companies without a controlling parent company.
 Each of the Mitsubishi companies owns substantial (but usually not controlling) portions of the shares of the others.

 Twenty-nine of the group companies participate in the Friday Conference (金曜会, Kinyō-kai), a luncheon meeting of their most senior executives held on the second Friday of each month.
 The group began its tradition of monthly executive meetings in 1952, and over time the meetings became a venue for coordinating policy between the group companies.
-However, by the 1990s, this practice was criticized (particularly by non-Japanese investors) as a possible violation of antitrust law.
+By the 1990s, this practice was criticized (particularly by non-Japanese investors) as a possible violation of antitrust law.
 Since 1993, the Friday Conference has officially been held as a social function, and not for the purpose of discussing or coordinating business strategy.
-Despite this, the Friday Conference has been a venue for informal cooperation and coordination between the group companies, most notably in bailing out Mitsubishi Motors during the mid 2000s.
+Despite this, the Friday Conference has been a venue for informal cooperation and coordination between the group companies, most notably in bailing out Mitsubishi Motors during the mid-2000s.

 In addition to the Friday Conference, the group companies' heads of general affairs hold a meeting on the third Monday of each month, and the group companies' legal and IP departments hold a trademark policy coordination meeting on the first Friday of each month.

-The company briefly dabbled in the early 1990s, when it inked a deal with Westinghouse Broadcasting International to become the Japanese sales representative.
+The company briefly dabbled in television during the early 1990s, when it agreed a deal with Westinghouse Broadcasting International to become the Japanese distribution representative.